 5.9.11There are no KHER records from this period.
-It appears that the PDA remained as this potential can only be tested by fieldwork.
+It appears that the PDA remained as agricultural use before becoming part of Preston Nursery.
+Therefore, the potential for finding archaeological remains dating to this period in the Application Site is considered low.